alphareos/O.S.T.C.A/README.md

 # oistica
-a django powered website template with a blog functionality made for oromia science technology and communication agency
+a django powered website template with a blog made by Dani Muleta